 Jamie is widely recognised as a specialist in clinical negligence claims involving spinal injury.
 He has been praised by Chambers UK as being “particularly knowledgeable in spinal injury” (2017) and for displaying an “impressive aptitude in tackling difficult causation and quantum issues in claims involving spinal injuries” (2020).

 He has experience of cases of myelopathy caused by infection, including two recent cases involving the failure to promptly diagnose spinal tuberculosis, one of which is ongoing and has a potential value of 2 million, and one which recently settled for 550,000.

 He also has experience of claims involving the failure diagnose cauda equina syndrome, including a recent claim where liability was firmly in dispute, but which settled at a roundtable meeting (against Leading Counsel) shortly before trial for a six-figure sum.

-Other recent work in this area includes a case of failure to diagnose a spinal tumour leading to paraplegia, and a case of spinal cord injury caused by the negligent administration of a spinal block which settled for 450,000.
+Other recent work in this area includes a case of failure to diagnose spinal cancer leading to paraplegia, and a case of spinal cord injury caused by the negligent administration of a spinal block which settled for 450,000.

-More generally, Jamie is consistently ranked as a leading barrister for clinical negligence work in both Chambers UK and the Legal 500, having been described therein as "a great all-round barrister” who is "frequently instructed in high-value matters of extreme severity”, "fiercely intellectual, with a very analytical brain" with "an excellent grasp of complex medicine”, and an "empathetic and approachable attitude” that results in an "ability to build a rapport with clients from a wide range of backgrounds".
+More generally, Jamie is consistently ranked as a leading barrister for personal injury and clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who “has a particular focus on cases involving catastrophic injury and death” and is “likeable, very approachable” with “an incredibly sharp mind”.

 For details of the other specialist areas of Jamie’s clinical negligence practice, please select his Clinical Negligence CV from the drop-down menu at the top of this page.